Anthony Bushell: Career

 After the war, he developed a professional relationship with Laurence Olivier, and was the associate producer of Hamlet (1948), and later as associate director on two more films which Olivier both directed and starred in, Richard III (1965) and The Prince and the Showgirl (1957).
 Colin Clark, who worked as an assistant on the latter, wrote in his diary: "I don't think Tony [Bushell] could direct traffic in Cheltenham.
 Despite his imposing appearance he is really a pussy cat, but [Olivier] needs a chum to guard his rear, as it were, and it is a great joy to have Tony around.
 He has a heart the size of a house which he loves to hide behind a glare."
 He described Bushell at the time: "Tony looks like a bluff military man–bald, red-faced and jovial.
 In fact he was in the Guards during the war and almost everyone forgets he is an actor."

 Bushell directed for the first time in 1950, using material from an earlier Austrian filmed called Der Engel mit der Posaune, substituting new scenes with British actors where necessary and dubbing minor roles to create an English-language version, The Angel with the Trumpet.
 Bushell also took the role of Baron Traun, companion to Rudolf, Crown Prince of Austria.

 Of his direction in partnership with Reginald Beck of The Long Dark Hall (1951), one critic wrote: "The tandem direction is surprisingly able and occasionally inventive."

 In the early 1960s, he directed segments of The Valiant Years, a documentary based on the memoirs of Winston Churchill.
 Though it was a documentary, and BBC's rules then forbade their programmes featuring re-enactments, Bushell appeared in one scene as an RAF air marshal deriding British attempts to sway German public opinion by dropping leaflets on their cities early in World War II.
 He was filling in for Sir Arthur "Bomber" Harris and speaking Harris' words only because illness prevented Harris from participating on the day scheduled for filming.

 Final years

 Bushell retired in 1964, and he later served as director of the Monte Carlo Golf Club.
 He died in Oxford on 2 April 1997.
+He was 92.